If your Mac is in an excellent condition, you expect it to follow any commands promptly. The speed of a good Mac is almost always instant.

-After unchecking the “Empty Trash Securely” option, you expect your problems to be resolved and your Mac speed restored.
-Learning how to empty trash on your Mac fast is usually that easy.
+After doing the steps above, you expect your problems to be resolved and your Mac speed restored.
+Learning how to empty the trash on your Mac fast is usually that easy.
 But if the problem still persists, you can try the next solution.

 - Follow the prompts to install, and then launch the app once installed.

-- Let it run, MacRepair will scan your entire PC for leftover cache, junk files, and performance issues.
+- Let it run, macAries will scan your entire computer for leftover cache, junk files, and performance issues.

 - Assess the list of detected issues and click on ‘Resolve All’ for the app to quickly fix your Mac.

 This is the best tool for fixing all common macOS performance issues and other Mac error codes like a professional.
 If you’re strapped for time or you want to avoid making unnecessary mistakes, you can download and install this tool to take care of your Mac without requiring any complicated decision-making from you.